Don't delay your care at Mayo Clinic

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-A drug rash, which usually starts within the first week of taking a new medication, often begins as discrete red spots that spread, covering large areas of the body.
-The rash usually resolves in days to weeks after discontinuing the medication.
+A drug rash, which usually starts within the first week of taking a new medication, often begins as red spots.
+The spots spread and merge, covering large areas of the body.
+If you stop taking the drug that caused the rash, it will usually clear up in days to weeks.

-A drug rash can rarely be part of a more serious, potentially life-threatening allergic reaction that affects the respiratory system and other organs.
+Rarely, a drug rash is part of a more serious, potentially life-threatening allergic reaction that affects the respiratory system and other organs.
 These severe reactions require emergency care.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.